MNisarAli/Awesome-Books/README.md

 - GitHub: [@githubhandle](https://github.com/cherelemma)
 - Twitter: [@twitterhandle](https://twitter.com/Chere21271613)
 - LinkedIn: [LinkedIn](https://www.linkedin.com/in/chere-lemma27211613/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🤝 Contributing <a name="contributing"></a>

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/Microverse-Fullstack-Program/HTML-Capstone-GreenLegacy/issues).
+Feel free to check the [issues page](https://github.com/MNisarAli/Awesome-Books/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ⭐️ Show your support <a name="support"></a>

 Give a ⭐️ if you like this project!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+> I would like to thank [Microverseinc](https://github.com/microverseinc) for.

 * [Readme-template](https://github.com/microverseinc/readme-template)
 * [Linter for HTML and CSS ](https://github.com/microverseinc/linters-config)